-As you might have suspected, however, the science says something very different.
-A large body of research into alcohol and sleep actually indicates that alcohol is really detrimental to sleep and that, while we might notice some disruptions in sleep and rest when we cut back or stop, reducing or cutting out alcohol entirely is likely to have significantly positive effects on the quality of our sleep, in the long run.
+As you might have suspected, however, science says something vastly different.
+A large body of research into alcohol and sleep indicates that alcohol is detrimental to sleep and that, while we might notice some disruptions in sleep and rest when we cut back or stop, reducing or cutting out alcohol entirely is likely to have significantly positive effects on the quality of our sleep, long-term.

-Consuming alcohol inhibits REM sleep – the more alcohol we consume, the less REM sleep we get.
+Consuming alcohol inhibits REM (rapid eye movement) sleep – the more alcohol we consume, the less REM sleep we get.
 REM sleep is the deep and restorative ‘quality’ sleep that helps us to feel rested and alert.

-High doses of alcohol can affect our sleep, in particular increasing sympathetic activity in our brains and disrupting our sleep, particularly during the second part of the night.
+High doses of alcohol can affect our sleep, increasing sympathetic activity in our brains and disrupting our sleep, particularly during the second part of the night.

 Alcohol can have a stimulating or sedating effect depending on how much, and when, we drink.
 In fact, even drinking in the late afternoon or up to six hours before bedtime can disrupt our sleep, even if the alcohol is no longer in our bloodstream.

-Just like with other short-acting sedatives, ‘rebound’ occurs and we can experience heightened arousal 2–3 hours after blood-alcohol concentrations fall close to zero; this can be those early morning awakenings where it is hard to return to sleep.
-This ‘rebound’ can also be associated with intensive dreaming or nightmares – contributing to disrupted sleep.
+Like many other short-acting sedatives, ‘rebound’ effects can occur and we can experience heightened arousal 2–3 hours after blood-alcohol concentrations fall close to zero; this can be experienced as those early morning awakenings where it is hard to return to sleep.
+This ‘rebound’ effect can also be associated with intensive dreaming or nightmares – contributing to disrupted sleep.

-One interesting fact is that we can quickly develop a tolerance to alcohol’s effect on our sleep after as little as 3–9 nights of use – meaning that while we are not necessarily noticing these sleep disruptions, the quality and pattern of our sleep cycle is being affected each time we drink alcohol, and this becomes our ‘new normal’.
+An interesting fact is that we can quickly develop a tolerance to alcohol’s effect on our sleep, after only 3–9 nights of use.
+This means that while we are not necessarily noticing these sleep disruptions, the quality and pattern of our sleep cycle is being affected each time we drink alcohol, and this becomes our ‘new normal’.

 But alcohol helps me get to sleep!

-Many people will describe using alcohol to get to sleep – it is considered to be a low-risk-, cost-effective and convenient sedative.
-In fact, some studies have found that, for people with insomnia, up to 15% have used alcohol for longer than four weeks to help them sleep.
+Many people will describe using alcohol to get to sleep assuming it is a low-risk-, cost-effective and convenient sedative.
+Some studies have found that, for people with insomnia, up to 15% have used alcohol for longer than four weeks to help them sleep.

-Unfortunately, the evidence indicates that, with regular use, alcohol quickly loses its effectiveness as a sedative for those having trouble falling asleep, while still retaining its sleep-disturbing properties.
-Many people describe alcohol helping them get to sleep, but then experiencing disturbances later on in the night or early morning – when we are meant to be getting high-quality REM sleep.
+The evidence indicates that with regular use, alcohol quickly loses its effectiveness, while unfortunately still retaining its sleep-disturbing properties.
+Many people using alcohol to get to sleep, experience disturbances later in the night or early morning – when we are meant to be getting high-quality REM sleep.

 Additionally, when we are sleep deprived, we are much more vulnerable to the sedative effects of alcohol – but even well-rested people find that there is an impairment in reaction time and performance, even several hours after blood-alcohol concentration drops to zero.

-From the research, it appears that perhaps we are believing that the effect of alcohol on temporary mood (making us feel relaxed and helping to unwind), is helpful in getting us to sleep, when it is actually throwing a spanner into our ability to be refreshed and rested after a night of sleep.
-We are being tricked by feeling relaxed and calm as we go to sleep, only for our brains to wake up again once the alcohol wears off in the early hours of the morning.
+According to the research, while some people are believing that alcohol may have a temporary effect on their mood (making them feel more relaxed and helping them to unwind), while helping them to fall asleep at night, it is in fact throwing a spanner into the ability to feel refreshed and rested after a night of sleep.
+We might be tricked into feeling relaxed and calm as we go to sleep, only for our brains to reactivate our waking cycle again, once the alcohol wears off in the early hours of the morning.

 Ok, I get it – but then why do I sleep poorly when I cut back/stop drinking?

-For many people who have stopped drinking, these kinds of issues with sleep can persist for months.
-Fortunately the evidence indicates that, for most people, sleep quality improves slowly over time (50-51).
-As our brains slowly adjust to the ‘new, new normal’, the patterns of sleep return to normal and we begin to see a re-emergence of REM sleep and a reduction in sleep issues such as early morning awakenings.
+For many people who have stopped drinking, these kinds of challenges with sleep can persist for months.
+Fortunately, the evidence indicates that, for most people, sleep quality improves slowly over time.
+As our brains slowly adjust to the ‘new new normal’, the patterns of sleep return to normal and we begin to see a re-emergence of REM sleep and a reduction in sleep problems such as early morning awakenings.

 For many Daybreak members, even just being aware of the effect that alcohol has on our sleep can be useful – and being able to break that alcohol-sleep-alcohol pattern can make a huge difference in terms of how we are feeling and functioning.